mikekucherov/studytube-assignment/README.md

 - Create a better NotificationService with built-in undo logic and timers on top of Angular Material one
 - Increase test coverage

+### P.S
+Doing this assginment was a pleasure yet torture sometimes.
+Due to lack of many ristrictions I wanted to implement a lot of stuff and deffinately got overwhelmed at some point.
+A lot of things happenning nowadays and it deffinately caused impact.
+And just as a reminder to myself and to whoever read this - never underestimate evil and fight with it as much as you can.
+Glory to Ukraine!

 [![Twitter Handle](https://img.shields.io/twitter/follow/mikekucherov?style=social)](https://twitter.com/mikekucherov)